Brvilardi/LambdaURLCognito/README.md

 ### Setup the environment
-Steps to guid how to deploy the project to AWS using CDK
+Steps to guid how to deploy the project to AWS using CDK.

 <br>